mandalswarnim/TelegramBot-MyBot/README.md

-# TelegramBot-myHomie 🤖
+# TelegramBot-myBot 🤖

-### This is myHomie aka powerFull 😱 Telegram Bot with a ability to filll google form.
+### This is myBot aka powerFull 😱 Telegram Bot with a ability to filll google form.
 ### I will update features in coming days.
 ### LOL 😁

-## How to build yourHomie 👽
+## How to build yourBot 👽
 - #### Make your telegram BOT 🛠️
 ```
  1. Open Telegram